onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 we've been living through WW3 for some time now, and the battleground is your mind it is a guerrilla information war - its a war on cognition / cognitive war situational awareness

+Collective Self Help

+PREDICT OR BE PREDICTED!

+how do we optimally match labor supply with labor demand? how do we steer consumptive demand which dictates labor demand? how do we train labor supply?

+I hope I don't have to take one for the team

 information is a difference that makes a difference - Gregory Bateson